-In which $MSI_i$ represents the stability index of the importing country i, $Q_i^{in}$ and $Q^{in}$ respectively represent the volume of saffron imports of country i and globally.
-Moreover, $K{i\rightarrow x}^{in}$ indicates the number of markets supplied by country i, and $K_x$ represents the total number of saffron exporters globally.
+In which MSI_i represents the stability index of the importing country i, Q_i^{in} and Q^{in} respectively represent the volume of saffron imports of country i and globally.
+Moreover, $K{i\rightarrow x}^{in}$ indicates the number of markets supplied by country i, and K_X represents the total number of saffron exporters globally.
 This equation illustrates the contributions of country i to the global saffron imports.
 The denominator of this index represents the ratio of countries to country i that import saffron from all saffron-exporting countries.
-If a country's share of imports, it indicates that this country relies more on its imports and has less diversity in partners from a limited number of countries.
+If a country's share of imports is greater than one of the total global imports, it indicates that this country relies more on its imports and has less diversity in partners from a limited number of countries.
 Therefore, if there are issues with limited trading partners for this country, the likelihood of instability increases.